locize/blog/source/_posts/how-to-jquery-i18next.md

 ## Prerequisites <a name="prerequisites"></a>

 Make sure you have a jQuery based website or web app.
 It's best, if you have some experience with simple HTML, JavaScript and basic jQuery, before jumping to [jquery-i18next](https://github.com/i18next/jquery-i18next).
-This jQuery localization example is not intended to be a jQuery beginner tutorial.
+This jQuery i18n example is not intended to be a jQuery beginner tutorial.

 ## Getting started <a name="getting-started"></a>